 Clearly, millennials don’t plan to stay with current employers very long.
 According to a Gallup Poll, a full 6 of 10 millennials are always open to new job prospects.
 Indeed, 21% of millennials say they’ve changed jobs this past year.
 That is more than three times higher than others who responded to the same survey.

 What are Orphan 401ks?

 A 401k remaining at a former employer is known as an orphan.
 A fitting name since it’s sitting there all by itself.
-If millennials hold eight or more jobs during their work years, there will be 100s of millions of orphan 401k accounts.
-The U.S. Department of Labor estimates that each year 10s of thousands of workers fail to claim $850 million in 401k retirement money when they change jobs.
+If millennials hold eight or more jobs during their work years, there will be hundreds of millions of orphan 401k accounts.
+The U.S. Department of Labor estimates that each year tens of thousands of workers fail to claim $850 million in 401k retirement money when they change jobs.
 Orphan accounts for 18 to 34 year olds are already estimated at $120 billion.

 Orphaned accounts are a bad thing.
 Lots of unpredictable things can happen to money left behind.